Mount Currie, British Columbia

 Project Lead: Amanda Walker, Capilano University

-Mount Currie is a First Nation reserve located two and half hours north of Vancouver.
-Mount Currie is currently home to 1300 Lil’wat.
 There is a need among the Lil’wat to create small business/self-employment opportunities.
-With an 18 percent unemployment rate (2016 Census), and few employment opportunities there, individuals leave their community for work.
-While employment opportunities exist in Pemberton (17 km) and Whistler (50 km), adequate safe transportation is a significant barrier.
 Individuals with low literacy and numeracy levels often cycle through low wage jobs without opportunities for advancement.
 Self-employment creates opportunities for flexible schedules to balance multi-generational family obligations and attending community and ceremonial events.

+This project supported the participants’ goals for self-employment, working within the community, building capacity within the Nation, and participating in employment that grows and gives back to the community.
 Through an Indigenous lens, the project worked with the whole person.
 It included strategies for dealing with stress and anxiety and supported participants’ learning readiness by developing their literacy, numeracy and digital skills, alongside engagement in entrepreneurial training.

 Participants gained skills to start small businesses or ladder into high-level entrepreneurship or small business programs.

-- This project has been selected to continue to the Pilot Test phase of this project.
+This beta-test site has developed and shared curricula for their training delivery, and has been selected to continue to the Pilot Test phase of this project.